 Guided Meditation Taking You To A Restful State

 Meditation can be an excellent non-drug way to induce sleep.
-Countless sleep-promoting podcasts exist on YouTube that guide people new to meditation through the process.
+Countless sleep-promoting podcasts are available that guide people new to meditation through the process.

-Guided meditation can be used each evening, and most podcasts feature people with soothing voices who walk you through each step one at a time - all you have to do is listen and follow their advice.
+Guided meditation can be used each evening, and most podcasts feature people with soothing voices who walk you through each step one at a time -- all you have to do is listen and follow their advice.

 I'm Worried About Using Sleeping Pills - Are They Safe?

-Sleep medicines can be useful while you try to adjust your sleep habits; however, as many of these medications can be addicting, it is important to limit their use.
+Sleep medicines can be useful while you try to adjust your sleep habits; however, many of these medications can be addicting, so it is important to limit their use.

 Any sleep drug can cause next-morning drowsiness for activities that require mental alertness, including driving.
 Sleep medications are also known for a wide range of drug interactions, so it is important that your pharmacist complete a drug interaction review with all of your prescription, over-the-counter, and herbal medicines.

 When possible, always try non-drug remedies, such as adjusting sleep hygiene, limiting use of caffeine, guided meditation or cognitive behavioral therapy first.